wallacebrf/Synology-to-TrueNAS/README.md

 ## 1.)
 About the project Details
 <div id="About_the_project_Details"></div>

 I currently have as of May 2025 a Synology DVA3219 with an attached DX517 expansion unit.
-This unit is running 4x WD Purple drives for Surrveilance Station and has 5x drives for PLEX media.
+This unit is running 4x WD Purple drives for Surveillance Station and has 5x drives for PLEX media.
 I have another DS920 with 3x 1.92TB SSD for running PLEX itself.
 Finally I have a DS920+ with an attached DX517 expansion unit.
 This has 9x drives for PLEX media, backups, docker containers, my home web interfaces and automation and all of my docker container.

 It is obvious from the details above that I am a big Synology user however with the details of the new 2025 models and their restrictive HDD policies are causing me to look else where.
 Synology has indicated that it is possible to move existing drives from a pre-2025 unit to a 2025 unit and the drives will work.
 Based on community discussion that has been proven to be true.
-However if any of those drives fail, unless you use the creat script https://github.com/007revad/Synology_HDD_db, replacement drives must be Synology brand.
+However if any of those drives fail, unless you use the great script https://github.com/007revad/Synology_HDD_db, replacement drives must be Synology brand.

 With this news I have decided to move away from Synology and I am eyeing TrueNAS Community (SCALE).
 I am currently testing TrueNAS on an old Dell Micro PC I had available.
-I first tried to use a M.2 to 4x SATA adaptor to try adding more drives to the box as the processor and IGPU would actually be enough for me to comfortably move to if I could get drive expansion options to work.
-Unfortunately with the adaptor in the M.2 slot, the system refused to POST.
+I first tried to use a M.2 to 4x SATA adapter to try adding more drives to the box as the processor and IGPU would actually be enough for me to comfortably move to if I could get drive expansion options to work.
+Unfortunately with the adapter in the M.2 slot, the system refused to POST.

 For my testing I am using a 256GB SSD from an old laptop and the 512GB NVME drive in the Dell's M.2 slot.

 In the long run in about 1-year's time I plan to build a custom system that can fit all of my drives.
-I am eyeing products from 45 Homelab, but that can fit 15x 3.5" HDD plus 6x 2.5" SSDs, but I have 18x 3.5" HDD so that will obviously not work unless I do something else.
+I am eying products from 45 Home lab, but that can fit 15x 3.5" HDD plus 6x 2.5" SSDs, but I have 18x 3.5" HDD so that will obviously not work unless I do something else.

 ## 2.)
 Current Applications Used on My Various Synology Systems
 <div id="Current_Applications_Used_on_My_Various_Synology_Systems"></div>

 PLEASE NOTE: I have never used Synology Photos, and I have never used Synology Drive.
 As such I am not going to be researching replacements for those apps.
-If someone wishes for me to figure out how to use a possible replacemrnt I can try.
-However since I have no experiance with Photos or Drive, I have no way of comparing functionality to determine if it is a viable replacement.
+If someone wishes for me to figure out how to use a possible replacement I can try.
+However since I have no experience with Photos or Drive, I have no way of comparing functionality to determine if it is a viable replacement.
 With this said, it is my understanding that https://immich.app/ appears to be a viable replacement for Synology Photos.

 Please also note I have never used Apple products so I am not in a postion to suggest services that are compatible with Apple.
 If someone with Apple products has done things to ove from Synology to TrueNAS and I am not detailing that, please submit an issue request and I can work with you to add those details to this guide.

 First and foremost if I wish to leave Synology I need to find replacements for all of the main Apps I am using.
-This guide willdetail what I chose to replace the Synology Apps.
+This guide will detail what I chose to replace the Synology Apps.

 1.)
 My Main DS920 with attached DX517
-  - Synology Calandar
+  - Synology Calendar
   - Antivirus Essential
   - Synology Mail Plus Server
   - Web Station